ConfederacyOfGaia/Gaia/players-guide.md

 - Targets of the *friends* and *charm person* spells get a Wisdom save to see if they're hostile when the spell ends: hostile on pass, unaware on fail.
 - *Goodberry* produces 1 berry per spell slot level used.
 - *Mage armor* gives AC 12 + spell slot level (e.g., 4th level slot = AC 16).
+The duration is extended as well; every 24 hours after being cast, the AC drops by 1, and the spell ends when the bonus drops to 0.
 - *Shield* gives AC bonus of +4, +1 per slot level (e.g., 3rd level slot = +7).
 - Because magic is new, the different schools of magic are unknown.  *Detect magic* and *identify* don't let you know the schools of magic, just the presense of it.
 Alternately, different schools could emit different *colors* or *flavors*.
-- The *mage hand* cantrip has the following changes: At 5th level, the hand can be made invisible; at 11th level, the casting time changes to a bonus action; at 17th level, the hand can wield a light weapon and you can use your action to make one attack with that weapon.
+- The *mage hand* cantrip has the following changes: At 5th level, the hand can be made invisible; at 11th level, the casting time changes to a bonus action; at 17th level, the hand can carry up 50 pounds.

 ### Unavilable Spells